tanyuanru/tanyuanru.github.io/_pages/about.md

   - /about.html
 ---

+## About Me

-I’m **Yuanru Tan**, a Ph.D. candidate in the **Learning Sciences** program at the University of Wisconsin–Madison.
-I’m advised by [Professor David Williamson Shaffer](https://edpsych.education.wisc.edu/fac-staff/williamson-shaffer-david/) in the [Epistemic Analytics Lab](https://epistemicanalytics.org/), part of the Center for Research on Complex Thinking.
+I’m **Yuanru Tan**, a Ph.D. candidate in the Learning Sciences program in the Department of Educational Psychology at the University of Wisconsin–Madison.
+I’m advised by [Professor David Williamson Shaffer](https://edpsych.education.wisc.edu/fac-staff/williamson-shaffer-david/) in the [Epistemic Analytics Lab](https://www.epistemicanalytics.org/), part of the [Center for Research on Complex Thinking](https://www.crct.center/).

-I’m a methodologist-in-training.
-My work focuses on developing tools and techniques to model complex learning processes—both mathematically and visually—to tell faithful, meaningful stories of how people learn.
+I’m a <span class="keyword">methodologist-in-training</span>.
+My work focuses on developing analytical tools and statistical techniques to model complex learning processes—both mathematically and visually—to tell faithful, meaningful stories of how people learn.

 ---

-## Projects I’m Excited About

 <style>
 .project-row {